Nhlanhla-Mdakane/iTunes-Search-Project/README.md

 **How to use**
-to use, user must enter details and select from a dropdown list to search  for specific content in the iTunes store . e.g. drake  music
+To use, user must enter details and select from a dropdown list to search  for specific content in the iTunes store . e.g. drake  music